 Local Development

-Hephaestus supports full-stack development across Java, TypeScript, and Python.
+Hephaestus supports full-stack development across Java and TypeScript.
 This guide focuses on the development environment; production operations are covered in the Admin Guide.

 Prerequisites